bufbuild-ru/docs/docs/migration-guides/migrate-remote-generation-alpha/index.md

 #### Naming convention

 The naming convention has changed because templates were removed in favor of plugins.
+The new format is:

+`{moduleOwner}_{moduleName}.{pluginOwner}_{pluginName}`

-The new format is:`{moduleOwner}_{moduleName}.{pluginOwner}_{pluginName}`Note that the dot (`.`) delimiter is used to break up the module and the plugin components.This means you'll need to do 2 things:
+Note that the dot (`.`) delimiter is used to break up the module and the plugin components.

+This means you'll need to do 2 things:

 1.  `npm remove` the old package and `npm install` the new package
 2. Search and replace application imports